pgonzalezalv/lingi2401-report/report.md

 I will check both to see on which one I will prefer working on, or if I prefer contributing to another project altogether.

 Since this is a course about using open source, I am writing this report in a git repo using a MIT license.
 The report will be organized as a log.
-References will available at the end of this report.
+References will be available at the end of this report.

 <!-- # Links -->